HCDigitalScholarship/ds-cookbook/https_with_certbot.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 (Y)es/(N)o: n
 ```
-Next you need to select which domain you could like to certify.
-Note that you need to add the name of the domain in your nginx configuration.
+Next you need to select which domain you would like to certify.
+Note that you need to add the name of the domain in your nginx configuration for it to appear as a menu option.
+You can certify multiple domains and subdomains by entering their numbers.
 This file can usually be found in `/etc/nginx/sites-available/`.
 For example:
 ```
 server {